(Number 89 on the 1958 Highland map - 9998 N. 6000 W.)

 Hugo Julius and Marie Ruderisch Reimschiissel

-This family is an anomaly in that they migrated from Germany but were not members of the LDS Church.
+This family is an anomaly in that they migrated from Germany but were not members of the Church of Jesus Christ of Latter-day Saints.
 They were sponsored by Fred and Martha Kopp of Manila, Utah.

 Hugo was born September 15, 1887, in Tentschel, Liegnitz, Germany to Julius Bernhard and Henriette Karoline Patzold Reimschiissel.
 Marie was born May 17, 1893, in Wildstein, Austria to George Pecher and Henriette Ernstine Ruderisch.
 They were married July 12, 1914, in Dittersdorf, Germany and had nine children: Friedrich (Fritz) Hugo Kurt, Felix Ernest, George Karl Gustav, Walter Martin Fritz, Hanna Maria Martha, Willy, twins Helmut Bernhard and Helen Bertha, and Leo Kenneth.
 The first five were born in Germany and the rest were born in Highland and American Fork.